 Being bound by time is the enemy of student-centred learning.
 Students need time to process their learning and to master and apply a new skill.

 But where will their inquiry lead them and how does the teacher curate when it is time to stop exploring?
 Creating dance is a bit like renovating a house, each element of the room that you replace shows up the deficit in another part of the room.
 When do you stop?

 Self-paced dance projects with deadlines and assessment outcomes, that are decided on by the students and the teacher as a part of the planning phase, allow older students to control their learning once they have gained the basic skills necessary to succeed.
 Learner autonomy is at its greatest as they focus on deliverables.

-Students have high levels of intrinsic motivation as they explore their preferences for how they learn best.
 Children who are confident with their own capabilities to deliver self-determined creative outcomes often show mature self-reflective skills.
 This enables them to seek out further opportunities to learn in a way that is of greatest benefit to them as individuals.

 From a broader teaching and learning perspective, greater intrinsic motivation may result in dance students developing creative skills that are transferable across a range of other learning areas.